bsebhat/bsebhat.github.io/content/labs/00-libvirt/01-install-vm-software.md

 ## virt-manager
 I'll be using the [virt-manager](https://virt-manager.org/) graphical user interfce (GUI) tool to manage the VMs.
 If you just installed `libvirt`, you may get an error message saying "Unable to connect to libvirt qemu:///system."
 Try logging out of your desktop environment and logging back in.

+If you didn't add your user to the `libvirt` group, you may need to enter your password to run it with sudo.

-In the next lab, I'll create the VMs and have them communicate with eachother over the `default` virtual network.
+In the next step, I'll create the VMs and have them communicate with eachother over the `default` virtual network.